 Preamble: Macroeconomics emerged as a separate discipline following the failure of classical economics to diagnose the reasons of the Great Depression in the 1930s.
 'The General Theory of Employment, Interest and Money' published by John Maynard Keynes in 1936 was the influential book which laid the foundation of Macroeconomics.
 Today, principles of macroeconomics help us understand the trends in aggregate variables like national income, employment, price level and investment.
 It also helps us explore and understand the determinants of short run fluctuations and long run movements in these variables.
 The course is designed to give a rigorous overview of macroeconomics to the undergraduate students.
 It will give the necessary ideas and tools to understand the working of an economy at the aggregate level.
 The course is also expected to give an idea about the need for and the way in which government intervention is required in a modern economy.
-After completing this course, the student will be able to explain how output and employment are determined in classical and Keynesian systems.
+After completing this course, the student will be able to appreciate the context in which Macroeconomics emerged as a separate discipline.
+The student will be able to explain how output and employment are determined in classical and Keynesian systems.
 Student should also be able to explain why actual output will fall short of the productive capacity of the economy.